Everest Base Camp Trek in November – A Complete Guide

 Physical Fitness & Mental Preparation

 You must be in good physical condition.
-You must be capable of walking 5-7 hours a day.
-Mental resilience is key when facing cold temperatures and altitude stress.
+You must be able to walk 5-7 hours a day.
+Mental resilience is key when facing cold temperatures and altitude-related stress.

-Dealing With Altitude Sickness and Acclimatization During Everest Base Camp trek in November
+Dealing with Altitude Sickness and Acclimatization During the Everest Base Camp Trek in November

 Altitude sickness is something every trekker needs to watch out for once you climb above 2,500 meters.
 The best way to stay safe is to take it slow, give your body time to adjust with rest days, and really pay attention to how you're feeling.
 Drinking plenty of water and skipping alcohol can make a big difference in keeping those nasty symptoms at bay.